sel-project/selery/README.md

 | Linux   | x86-64 | [![][lin64-dmd-debug]][travis]   | [![][lin64-ldc-debug]][travis]   | [![][lin64-ldc-release]][travis]   |
 | OS X    | x86-64 | [![][osx64-dmd-debug]][travis]   | [![][osx64-ldc-debug]][travis]   | [![][osx64-ldc-release]][travis]   |

+## Model

+Selery is based on a hub-node model where a **hub** asynchronously handles the network part of the software and the **node** the gameplay one.
+The hub and the node are internally connected throught a protocol called **hncom**, the *hub-node communication protocol*.

+### Hub

+The hub is the interface with the clients, it handles new connections and when they are successfull it forwards them to one of the connected nodes.

+A hub with no nodes connected will accept new connections but will kick the players with an `End of Stream` message.

+### Node

+The node manages the gameplay part of the server, like the worlds and its entities.
+A node cannot work without a hub and must always be connected to one; the life of a node starts when a connection with a hub it's established and ends when the connection is interruped.

+Nodes are identified by a unique id (given by the hub when the connection is established) and a name, choosen by the node, that must be unique in the hub (if not, the hub will reject the connection).
+Nodes can also be divided in *main* nodes and normal nodes.
+Main nodes will receive players before the other nodes if not specified otherwise by a hub's plugin.

 ## Setting up

 Selery's configuration file is created when the server is started in the same path as the executable.